The Label on the Label

 The CISAC study published in 2025 estimated that generative AI could put 24% of music creators' revenues at risk by 2028.(2) This figure reflects not primarily the risk that listeners will choose AI music over human music once informed of the difference — though that risk exists — but the risk that platforms will use AI-generated content to reduce their royalty obligations, that content farms will use volume production to occupy algorithmic recommendation slots, and that the general devaluation of recorded music as a category will accelerate as the marginal cost of producing new tracks approaches zero.
 None of these risks is addressed by disclosure.

-The fundamental question is what it would take to make the platform's incentives align with the interests of the human artists whose work built the streaming ecosystem in the first place.
-This is the question that disclosure standards do not ask, and it is an ethical question that the current moment in the music industry makes unavoidable.
+The structural question is what it would take to make the platform's incentives align with the interests of the human artists whose work built the streaming sector in the first place.
+Disclosure standards do not ask this question, and it is the question that the current moment makes unavoidable.

 The training data issue is the most urgent unresolved element.
 AI music generation systems trained on recorded music without artist consent are a form of appropriation whose legal status is currently contested in multiple jurisdictions and whose ethical status should not be particularly contested at all.
 The music was made by specific people who made specific creative decisions and whose labour and artistry is now being used to train systems that compete with them, without their knowledge or compensation.
-The disclosure standard does not address this.
-Consent and compensation frameworks for AI training data would, and are being developed in some jurisdictions faster than others.
+Consent and compensation arrangements for AI training data would address this, and are being developed in some jurisdictions faster than others.

-The royalty distribution question connects to this.
-If AI-generated tracks are permitted on major platforms under the same royalty framework as human-created music, the effect is to dilute the royalty pool available to human artists with content whose production cost approaches zero.(4) Some platforms have begun experimenting with differentiated treatment of AI content — lower placement priority, separate cataloguing, restricted eligibility for certain playlist and editorial features.
+If AI-generated tracks are permitted on major platforms under the same royalty arrangement as human-created music, the effect is to dilute the royalty pool available to human artists with content whose production cost approaches zero.(4) Some platforms have begun experimenting with differentiated treatment of AI content — lower placement priority, separate cataloguing, restricted eligibility for certain playlist and editorial features.
 These are partial measures, but they reflect the recognition that treating all audio content equivalently, regardless of its provenance, has consequences for the economics of human music creation that disclosure alone does not resolve.

-The ownership question is different again.
-The argument for platform cooperative models — artist-owned and governed distribution infrastructure, with revenue distribution and content policy answerable to the artists who are members — is that it relocates the incentive structure entirely.
+The argument for platform cooperative models — artist-owned and governed distribution infrastructure, with revenue distribution and content policy answerable to the artists who are members — is that it relocates the incentive structure.
 A platform whose owners are the human musicians whose work it carries has a different relationship to the question of whether to admit AI-generated content than a platform whose owners are shareholders seeking return on investment.
 The policy is not a product decision to be optimised.
 It is a values question to be decided by the people most affected by it.

 The Velvet Sundown accumulated a million listeners and then, when the deception became public, became a case study in the conversation about what disclosure standards should require.
 The more interesting version of the story is the one that was not a deliberate deception: the thousands of AI-generated tracks on major platforms right now, produced by content farms and individual users with access to generation tools, carrying no particular claim to human artistry and accumulating streams that reduce the royalty pool available to the human artists competing in the same categories.